jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Fix scrolling stalling - DONE
 - Center the title on the Habit One component - DONE
 - On the About component, the content should be at half the screen's height - DONE
+- Make proper YouTube video to embed - DONE
+- - Add down arrow to show you can scroll - DONE